brichi15/thanx_take_home/README.md

 BUILDING LOCALLY WITH FASTLANE:

-	in the command terminal run "fastlane android build"
+	in the command terminal run "fastlane android build" or
+	for bundle execution run "bundle exec fastlane android build"

 	successfull build should give a summary like this:
 	+------+----------------------------+-------------+